mozilla/openwebapps/docs/SYNC.md

 # Sync

 This is a description of sync in open web apps, ideally thorough enough to double as a specification.
+This documentation describes how sync *will* be implemented, not (at this time) any current implementation.

 As a quick overview, this specifies several aspects of the protocol: